 - Computer peripherals

 |Southern Lakes Recycle||220 S Broad Street||Elkhorn, WI||262-723-5022|

-Monday is our weekly pick-up day for garbage & recycling.
-Have your garbage and recycling to the street by 6:00 AM on Monday, but no earlier than the evening before pick-up.
-If Monday falls on a holiday, garbage pick-up will be delayed by one day, to Tuesday morning.
+Monday and Tuesday are our weekly pick-up days for garbage.
+The Map shows each route and the List will show the streets in alphabetical order.
+Have your garbage and recycling to the street by 6:00 AM on the day of pick-up, but no earlier than the evening before pick-up day.

 Garbage should be containerized in 20-35 gallon metal or similarly approved sturdy containers.
 No container shall weigh more than 60 pounds when loaded.
 Containers shall be removed from the street the same day after pick-up.
 If you have questions or have a large item pick up, please call Keizer and Sons at (262) 728-4317.
 (Do not place yard waste with your regular garbage or recycling.)